exercism/rust/exercises/xorcism/README.md

 # Xorcism

-Write a streaming adaptor which contains a reference to a key, and bitwise-xors it with arbitrary data.
+Write a streaming adaptor which contains a reference to a key, and bitwise-XORs it with arbitrary data.

 XOR is a fundamental binary operation: for each bit in the inputs, set the